 2. Why meditate: Enjoy better health and longer life

-Here’s a list of some of the most common health problems where meditating has been shown to have a significant positive impact:
+Here are common health problems where meditating has been shown to have a significant positive impact:

 - High blood pressure